The manufacturer has discontinued the Bumbleride Speed.

 The Speed earned a 7 of 10 for ease of use.
-This performance is better than the average for the group, but it isn't as simple as the less expensive Burley Solstice with its high score of 9.
+This performance is better than the average for the group.

 Fold and Unfold

-The Speed has a fairly involved folding process that is three steps and requires both hands to work simultaneously.
+The Speed has a fairly involved folding process with three steps that requires both hands to work simultaneously.
 The fold requires moving the belly bar, pulling the stroller lock levers and folding in using the handlebar.
 It auto-locks and self-stands.
 Unfolding is very easy and only two steps.

 The Speed has single action brakes with a wide easily accessible pedal.
-The pedal is only average to set and release and it is not sandal foot friendly and could hurt the top of your foot.
+The pedal is average to set and release and it could hurt the top of your foot.

-The storage bin on the Speed is large and fit our large diaper bag with some effort.
-It has a maximum weight capacity of 10 lbs which is about average for the group, and the sides are mesh.
+The storage bin is large and fits our large diaper bag with some effort.
+It has a maximum weight capacity of 10 lbs which is average, and the sides are mesh.
 It has access from the back only and is easy to use.
 The Speed also has two mesh back pockets and a passenger stow pocket on the left side of the seat.

 The Speed has a 5-point harness with adjustable crotch strap.
-The buckle has a safety button on the back that makes it hard to open because it is difficult to press them both at the same time.
+The buckle has a safety button on the back that makes it hard to open because it is difficult to press both at the same time.
 Each strap adjusts individually which makes it a more involved process but it isn't difficult.